zhyzyh123/Stock_MKT_Forecasting_NLP/README.md

 These project contaisn the following steps:
 > 1. Use `urllib` package for accessing the website via `python` and then store the comments in `Excel`; choose xxxx of them to do the further sentiment polarity tagging by our own, and we tagged the `bullish comment` as `positive` and tagged the `bearish comment` as `negative`, the remaining comments(which cannot see the clear sentiment polarity) were tagged as `neutral`；then we use numbers to represent the sentiment polarity -- `1` for `pisotive`, `-1` for `negative` and `0` for `neutal`.
-> 2. Implement POS tagging for these tweets; e.g. Positive == Bull and Negative == Bear in the stock market.
-> 3. Split by 8:2 (80% data for training and 20% for testing)
+> 2. Split the data by 9:1 (90% data for training and 10% for testing), extract features, go through data visualization and then build up own claasifiers by using `LinearSVC`,`BernouliNB`,`NuSVC`,`LogisticRegression`,`MultinomialNB`,`DecisionTree` and `RandomForest`.
-> 4. Implement comparisons of accuracy, recall...among several machine learning models, e.g. Decision tree, SVM, Naive Bayes, etc.
-> 5. Choose the one with the highest accuracy, then build our final model.
+> 3. Implement comparisons of `Accuracy`, `Recall` and `Precision`...among thses machine learning classifiers we mentioned before, choose the best one as our final model.
-> 6. Apply our final model to test the whole tweets' data set.
-In this case, for each day, we will get a number of positive tweets for
-> that day's stock market (M1) and a number of negative tweets for that day's stock market (M2).
-And we are able to use these two
-> numbers to get an Investor Sentiment Index (we will define it in our project).
+> 4. Apply our final model to test the whole data set.
+In this case, for each day, we will get a number of positive comments for that day's stock market (M1) and a number of negative comments for that day's stock market (M2).
+And we are able to use these two numbers to get an Investor Sentiment Index (we will explain how we define it in our project report).
-> 7. Finally, we will use our Investor Sentiment Index to compare with the SP500 index.
+> 5. Finally, we will use our Investor Sentiment Index to compare with the .

 This project contains the following files: